>

 If this sounds complicated, it can be – but that’s where we come in.

-At Perth Probate Centre, we specialise in helping grieving families through the legal process of intestacy.
+At Perth Probate Centre, we help grieving families through the legal process of intestacy.
 We’ll help you work out if you can apply, what the next steps are, and how to get it done as smoothly and quickly as possible.

 our services